 If you have been a victim of a garbage truck collision, you need to know what your next step should be in order to protect yourself.
-First, you should learn about some frequent causes of garbage truck accidents, and then you can get an idea of how to proceed with your case.
+First, you should learn about some frequent causes of garbage truck accidents, and then you can get an idea of how to proceed with your case with the help of one of our experienced truck accident attorneys at Banville Law.

 Most of the causes of garbage truck accidents are the fault of the driver.
 For example, some drivers operate their truck while fatigued, impaired, or talking or texting on the phone.
 Even the drivers who pay attention to the road might not necessarily obey the traffic laws, which means they switch lanes without signaling, tailgate other cars, ignore traffic signs, and just drive recklessly in general.